Uniform estimate of an iterative method for elliptic problems with rapidly oscillating coefficients: Two-scale expansion estimate

 where $U_{r, 2 \ell(\ec)}$ is defined as

-The motivation to propose this sub-optimizer is the following : If we think the solution of elliptic equation is an average in some sense of the boundary value, then when the coefficient is oscillating, the boundary value is hard to propagate.
+The motivation to test $T_{\ec}$ is the following: If we think the solution of elliptic equation is an average in some sense of the boundary value, then when the coefficient is oscillating, the boundary value is hard to propagate.
 So one naive candidate is just smoothing the boundary value in a small band of length $2 \ell(\ec)$.

 By comparison,